WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 What is pasteurized milk?

-When raw milk is heated to pasteurization temperature (72° C (162° F) or more) and held at that temperature for a designed time (15 to 20 seconds), the heat kills up to 99.9% of the harmful pathogens (bacteria/parasites) including E.coli and Salmonella.
-The raw milk that has undergone such a heating process is termed ‘pasteurized milk’ and the heating process is called pasteurization.
-There can be multiple combinations of pasteurization temperature and holding time and the holding time reduces with the increase in pasteurization temperature.
+The raw milk that has undergone a heating process is termed ‘pasteurized milk’.
+The heating process or cycle is called pasteurization.
+Further, there can be multiple combinations of pasteurization temperature and holding time.
+The holding time reduces with the increase in pasteurization temperature.
 The pasteurized milk is immediately cooled to 4° C (39° F) or less.

-Pasteurization makes milk safe for human consumption and increases the shelf life of milk.
-Raw milk or non-pasteurized milk can contain pathogens (bacteria, parasites, and other harmful microorganisms) and consumption of raw milk can cause serious diseases and illnesses.
 The milk taken from a healthy cow can have some bacteria and bacteria can also enter the raw milk during milking, handling, transportation, etc. The raw milk may be of any dairy animal viz. cows, buffaloes, goats, etc.

-How the milk is pasteurized?
+How is milk pasteurized?

 The two popular pasteurization processes for milk are: